Welcome home to Copperfield & Mahogany! Here’s what is happening in our communities.

 Our November newsletter has been published.
 Click here to find out more and sign up for our NEW email newsletter here!

 The Good Food Box (GFB) is a program under the Community Kitchen Program of Calgary whereby you can purchase fresh fruits and vegetables at a very low cost.
 The Good Food Box is a hands-up program as opposed to hands-out.
 We offer all Calgarians sustainable access to nutritious food to ensure that no one has to go hungry.
 The boxes are put together and delivered by dedicated volunteers who, along with The Community Kitchen, desire to see individuals and families accessing affordable nutritious food.

 This is a monthly program by the C-MCA.
-Our first order will be placed October 9th and will be available for pick up on October 19th, between hours provided (exact times to follow).
+The next order will be placed November 27th and will be available for pick up on December 7th, between hours provided (exact times to follow).
 All orders must be paid in advance; cash or online payment only.

 Let’s support this community program.
 Try it soon!

 Paint The Pavement – Postponed Until Spring 2019

 With the amount of work that went into this initiative, it did take incredible amounts of time, which brought us to September when we were finally ready.
 We thought this would also correspond nicely with the start of a new school year!